|

 different functional domains by inpainting a DNA-binding

-domain in between, generating DNA sequences for binding to
+domain in between, generating DNA sequences for binding

-engineering protein-DNA interactions.
-This project is in
+and engineering protein-DNA interactions.
+This project

 Riddhiman Dhar